caseyscarborough/caseyscarborough.github.io/source/blog/posts/2014-12-07-using-websockets-in-grails.md

   }

   /**
-   * This message is executed when a client sends a message to the
+   * This method is executed when a client sends a message to the
    * websocket endpoint.
 It sets the first message that the user sends
    * as the user's username, and treats all others as a message to
    * the chatroom.